ericruzanski/stackscripts/README.md

 # StackScripts

-The StackScripts repository is a collection of command line scripts (shell, python, ansible) intended for use on Linode, now Akamai Connected Cloud.
+The StackScripts repository is a collection of command line scripts (shell, python, ansible) intended for use on Linode, now Akamai Cloud.

 ## Table of Contents